KQM-git/GINews/readme.md

 〓Scope of Compensation〓

-Maintenance Compensation: Travelers who have reached Adventure Rank 5 or above by <t class="t_gl" contenteditable="false">2025/09/10 06:00</t>.
+Maintenance Compensation: Travelers who have reached Adventure Rank 5 or above by <t class="t_gl" contenteditable="false">2026/01/14 06:00</t>.

-Compensation must be claimed before the end of Version "Luna I."
+Compensation must be claimed before the end of Version "Luna IV."

-Issue Fix Compensation: Travelers who have reached Adventure Rank 5 or above by <t class="t_gl" contenteditable="false">2025/09/10 06:00</t>.
+Issue Fix Compensation: Travelers who have reached Adventure Rank 5 or above by <t class="t_gl" contenteditable="false">2026/01/14 06:00</t>.

-Please log in and claim your compensation before <t class="t_gl" contenteditable="false">2025/09/13 06:00</t>.
+Please log in and claim your compensation before <t class="t_gl" contenteditable="false">2026/01/17 06:00</t>.

 Our developers will distribute compensation to Travelers via in-game mail within 5 hours after the update maintenance is finished.
 The mail will expire after 30 days, so don't forget to claim the attached compensation in time.

 〓Update Schedule〓

-Update maintenance begins <t class="t_gl" contenteditable="false">2025/09/10 06:00</t> and is estimated to take 5 hours.
+Update maintenance begins <t class="t_gl" contenteditable="false">2026/01/14 06:00</t> and is estimated to take 5 hours.

 〓How to Update Game Client〓